-Transport - Minibus/Taxi:
+• Transport - Minibus/Taxi:

 A minibus or taxi may be the agreed form of travel support for some children and young people.
 Pupils will be collected/dropped off at their permanent home address or nearest available pick up point, and the school where they are on roll.
+These arrangements will be made for the start and end of the school day.